-The great thing about us being technically inclined, by us being so curious about how things work that we wind up in some sort of Information Technology field, or as I like to call it, Data Technology--it isn’t information until someone reads and grocks it--is that we can read.
+The great thing about us being technically inclined, by us being so curious about how things work that we wind up in some sort of Information Technology field, or as I like to call it, Data Technology--it isn’t information until someone reads and groks it--is that we can read.
 By read, I mean we can turn words into understanding, into working knowledge in our minds.
 We can “see” it.
-By reading a book we can visualize in our mind’s eye, a thing and play with it, all in our mind.
+By reading a book we can visualize something through our mind’s eyes and even play with it.
+All this within our minds.

-At the top sits of our pyramid sits the Virtual Machine, a cyborg, part machine hardware part software.
-The full breath and height of virtualization technology (none of which is rocket science, just a great number of little things) is a two dimensional conceptual area of true Computer Science and invention.
-Almost every CS concept is in there, in those modern virtual machine software/hardware mechanisms.
-Covering all the concepts from the base of solid state physics to running your Exchange Server, would be a joyous epic journey through the entire landscape of Data Technology
+At the top of our pyramid sits the VM, a cyborg, part machine hardware part software.
+The full breadth and height of virtualization technology (none of which is rocket science, just a great number of little things) is a two dimensional conceptual area of true Computer Science (CS) and invention.
+Almost every CS concept is in there, in those modern VM software/hardware mechanisms.
+Covering all the concepts from the base of solid state physics to running your Exchange Server, would be a joyous epic journey through the entire landscape of Data Technology.

-Last week, I talked a bit about the history of operating systems, with an eye to understanding the first bit of history that lead to the rise of the Hypervisor.
+Last week, I talked a bit about the history of OSs, with an eye to understanding the first bit of history that lead to the rise of the Hypervisor.
 Today, I’ll look a bit closer at the details of how a machine works, with an eye to explaining how a particular machine architecture works.
 This will help us be concrete and less abstract.
 By learning a real architecture you will be able to visualize what’s going on with not just this machine, but any machine.
 This opens the question of what machine to use as an example.
-I become convinced that the best first machine learn is the one I started with back in the 1970’s: the IBM System/360.
+I am convinced that the best first machine to learn is the one I started with back in the 1970s: the IBM System/360.

-First, it historically plays a very important role in the story of virtualization, as you will see as our blogs unfold.
+First, it played a very important role throughout the history of virtualization, as you will see as our blogs unfold.
 Second, it is a very good instruction set for beginners.
 The System/360 instruction set is orthogonal, small, commonsensical, and covers all the relevant things that modern architectures do.
 It was designed to make assembler programming easy.

 In our architecture, an instruction is made up of two, four, or six bytes.
 The first byte is the operation code.
 In our techno-nerd manner of shortening words until they have the maximum terse obscurity, yet without loosing their meaning altogether, we refer to them as opcodes.
 They determine the length of the rest of the instruction.
 They also control what happens in the machine once they get to the CPU.